Investment 7 Ways To Avoid ABSD Legally In Singapore (Updated For 2022)

 The idea is that one spouse transfers her share to the other, and then goes out and buys a second property under her own name.
 She won’t pay ABSD because, having transferred her share of the property to you, she no longer counts as owning a property when she buys the next unit.

-Before you do this though, bear in mind that transferring one’s share of the property is not free.
+Before you do this, though, remember that transferring one’s share of the property is not free.
 If your spouse transfers her share of the property to you, you still need to pay the Buyers Stamp Duty (BSD).

 For example, if the property is worth $1 million, and your spouse transfers 50 per cent of the property to you, then you’d have to pay BSD on $500,000 (in this case, $9,600).